salmakishk98/FaceMaskDetection/ReadMe.txt

-In this repository -----------> there are project I practice in data in kaggle
+In this repository -----------> there are projects that I practice on data in kaggle